p4k03n4t0r/p4k03n4t0r.github.io/_posts/2022-07-16-serverless-documentation.md

 ## Documentation as code

+- One final advantage: when building something new, they really help in discussions on how to approach this.
+IMO nothing can be more clear to just change an existing diagram to the proposed changes or create a new diagram and show how it fits in with existing components in other diagrams.
+Next time you pick up the discussion, the diagram is good reference to straight away deep dive into the discussion again.

 One of the challenges mentioned before, and one which applies in general for documentation, is that some developers don't like it.
 Simply because it's not writing code and not helping in progression of an user story.
 Well there's this cool thing where you write code and document at the same time: documentation as code.
 There are probably multiple options for this, but I'm using PlantUML.
 So far it always worked great for me, so I didn't really look for an alternative.